Woodward Park (Fresno): Disc Golf Course

 The first permanent disc golf course in Fresno was installed in Woodward Park, named "Woodward Legacy Disc Golf Course," and it opened in November 2003.
 The course includes eighteen holes on 57 acre acres of rolling hills, trees and bluffs.
 The hole distances range from 200 feet to more than 600 feet in length.
 Installation of the course was the work of city officials and parks department head at the time, Ron Primavera.

-In the first year of operation, the course earned a spot as part of the in the "Central Valley Series," an annual circuit of approximately 10 tournaments throughout the Central Valley.
+In the first year of operation, the course earned a spot as part of the "Central Valley Series," an annual circuit of approximately 10 tournaments throughout the Central Valley.
 Since 2014, the disc golf tournament in Fresno has branded itself the "Hard Pan Classic," named after the cementitious substratum frequently found in San Joaquin valley soil.
 In 2019, the Hard Pan Classic moved to the course in Kearney Park, just west of Fresno.

 Connected open spaces and trails

 A 167-acre parcel just north of Woodward Park was acquired by the San Joaquin River Conservancy, named the Jensen River Ranch.
 The parks are now connected in multiple places.
 The six-mile, paved Lewis S. Eaton trail originates inside Woodward and continues north, following the curve of the San Joaquin river.